Deduplication, compression, and your backup

 Does my backup start over?

-Occasionally, the Code42 app needs to re-scan your files to see what's already backed up, for data deduplication.
-When this happens, it may look like the Code42 app is backing up all your files from the beginning, but it is actually reviewing each block to see what has been backed up already.
-If the Code42 app is re-scanning your files, you may see one or more of the following:
+Occasionally, the Code42 agent needs to re-scan your files to see what's already backed up, for data deduplication.
+When this happens, it may look like the Code42 agent is backing up all your files from the beginning, but it is actually reviewing each block to see what has been backed up already.
+If the Code42 agent is re-scanning your files, you may see one or more of the following:

 - Progress is much, much faster than a full initial backup because information that is already backed up is not re-sent.

 - All your files are available for download during this process.

 - The amount of space used by your backed up files is consistent with the size of your file selection and backup completion percentage.
 To verify the amount of space used: